gtalarico/revitpythonwrapper/notes.md

 * Cleanup: New Category Mixin with
 * Cleanup: Moved Category into its own file
 * Cleanup: Delete Family.Name and FamilySymbol.Name Replaced by Element.name
+* Cleanup: Moved in_assembly and get_assembly to FamilyInstance
-* Feature/Cleanup: Add get_attribute(wrapped) + depracate warning to several attributes:
+* Feature/Cleanup: Add get_attribute(wrapped) + deprecate warning to several attributes:
   including: FamilyInstance, FamilySymbol, Family, and Category.
   Attributes like FamilyInstance.symbol should now be accessed using FamilyInstance.get_symbol()
-* Cleanup: Moved in_assembly and get_assembly to FamilyInstance

 ### 1.6.0
 * Added TaskDialog, Tests, Docs